 - Schools and Programs Most in Play.
 (If you are a signed in member, click here instead) This section identifies programs (by category) that are getting the most attention from families who are prepared to pay for the best of services, supplemented with a few schools and programs we think ought to be in that category.
 Some of those we include are places that are popular but to which we would not refer.

 - Issues of Concern: Information and opinion on many topics that matter to people with special needs and their families.
 This where we express our opinions and invite others to do so.
 Again, the old ones are in the public area; newer ones are member access.
-We are in the process of moving these discussions to the area linked under Issues of Concern.
 Some older entries might be found at the following links, but all are cataloged and linked at Issues of Concern.
 Topics of Interest, Old Format.
 Topics of Interest, New Format.

 - Discussion: Share thoughts and opinions with other members.
 Currently this is limited to Comment section on pages in new members' format (including pages like this that are open to the public -- See Rules).

-Two services that might be offered by a private consultant are not available using virtual consultant, but not all consultants provide either of these services.
+Two services that might be offered by a private consultant are not available using virtual consultant and will not become available, but not all consultants provide either of these services.
 One is meeting your son or daughter and getting to know the person apart from the written records.
 The other is monitoring progress and helping to hold a school or program accountable.
 For either of these to be done, you need a private consultant who provides those services.
 We do.
 Some other consultants do, but not all do.
 We find that in many cases our opinion of what is the best way forward changes when we meet the young person.

 As we further develop these features, we will be increasing our charges to members taking advantage of all features.
 We are not clear on whether we will be increasing charges to everyone or creating a split rate system between people using this website in place of a consultant compared to people using this site for a more limited purpose.
 People who will work individually and intensively with a family on a planning and searching process will always be needed and a computer program will never fully replace that.
 We believe we offer the highest quality service available when that is needed for people with special needs.
 Read about our individual and personal service.